theNewDynamic/thenewdynamic.org/content/article/upcoming-event--static-site-generators---from-zero-to--they-can-do-that---.md

 ---
-title: 'July 10th - Event: Static Site Generators — From Zero To “They Can Do That?!”'
+title: 'July 10th - Web Event: Static Site Generators — From Zero To “They Can Do That?!”'
 date: 2018-05-19 12:13:37 -0400
 images:
 - "/uploads/webinar-screenshot.jpg"